 Watering and Feeding

-Peperomia has a succulent nature and therefore, is extremely sensitive to overwatering.
+Peperomia has a succulent nature and, therefore, is extremely sensitive to overwatering.
+You will notice yellow leaves if your plant is overwatered.

-Ensure a significantly long interval between successive watering sessions in order to allow the soil to dry sufficiently.
+Ensure a significantly long interval between successive watering sessions to allow the soil to dry sufficiently.
+Growing in well-drained soil is a must.

-Feeding is recommended during the spring season.
-Use a diluted liquid fertilizer twice a month to ensure a healthy growth throughout the year.
+Feeding is recommended during the spring season or growing season.
+Use a diluted liquid fertilizer twice a month to ensure healthy growth throughout the year.

 This species of epiphytes prefers moist soils with proper drainage.

-Although it performs well in a wide range of climates, areas having high humidity give the best results.
+Although it performs well in various climates, areas with high humidity give the best results.

 Repotting is seldom required unless the existing container seems too small for the overgrowing vines.